moltinginstar/rrr/README.md

 ## Roadmap

 The next-generation platform is still very much in development, and there are many features that are still missing.
 I did not know this when I started building this app, but I did my best to work around these limitations.

-It may be a while before the platform is ready for production use (especially given my low time commitment) but I will continue to update this app as the platform evolves.
+With this in mind, it may be a while before the platform is ready for production use (especially given my low time commitment) but I will continue to update this app as the platform evolves.
 See the [open issues][Open issues] for a full list of planned features and known issues.

 ## Contributing